 These type of sites are catered towards people relocating to new places, providing all the info required to ensure a smooth move.
 If you’re looking for inspiration or tips for your own site, take a moment to have a browse of Property Checklist and they might even save you a small fortune on your property.

 10. Lifestyle and Religion

-Websites that create a real sense of community, centred around a kind of lifestyle or religious belief attract strong and loyal followings.
-The team behind the Latter Day Village website publishes content available to members and also products via the built in store with SubHub, selling downloads and also physical products such as gifts.
+Websites that create a real sense of community, centered around a kind of lifestyle or religious belief attract strong and loyal followings.
+The team behind the Latter Day Village website publishes content available to members and also products via the built-in store with SubHub, selling downloads and also physical products such as gifts.